I must admit to being a cork snob.

 In the opposite direction, and half that distance away, is the next landfall.

-We found a small fishing village and had a wonderful meal for less than 15 euros for two.
-It included three generous courses and a fine bottle of local wine.
+We found a small fishing village and had a wonderful meal for less than 15 euros for two (in 2010).
+This included three generous courses and a fine bottle of local wine.